 This class examines the ways American commercial television has historically "assumed" gendered positionings of its audience, as well as operates as one of the strongest cultural touchstones of gendered identity in patriarchal, consumer society.
 After tracing television's place in the construction of gendered ideals through the history of the situation comedy, we examine "gender-specific" genres, such as sports, westerns, cop shows, and soap operas.
 Representative programs will be screened, and feminist essays on television history/theory are among assigned readings.
 Open to all students.
 Dist: ART; WCult: CI.

 Our social structure is full of unseen, unspoken, and unheard dynamics.
 These hidden and irresponsible social behaviors have always contributed to the building of visible and invisible social walls.
 Behind these walls, a growing invisible population has found a way into visibility into society through addiction, violence, and crime.
 This course offers students the unique opportunity to collaborate with a group of people from behind those social walls from two different perspectives: theoretical and practical.
 For one class each week, students will study the root cause of social isolations and invisibility mainly pertaining to incarceration and addiction, in an active learning classroom.
-For the other half, students will travel to Sullivan County House of Corrections, in Unity, NH, and participate in an interdisciplinary arts program there.
-Its goal is the creation and performance of an original production that will facilitate the inmates' voices.
-The final project for the course will combine research on themes related to incarceration, rehabilitation, transition, facilitation, and critical analysis and self-reflection on the effectiveness of community-based learning and performance in rehabilitation.
+For the other half, students will travel to Valley Vista, an alcohol and chemical dependency treatment center in Bradford, Vermont, and participate in an interdisciplinary arts program there.
+Its goal is the creation and performance of an original production that will facilitate the patients' voices.
+The final project for the course will combine research on themes related to addiction, rehabilitation, transition, facilitation, and critical analysis and self-reflection on the effectiveness of community-based learning and performance in rehabilitation.
 Dist: ART; WCult: CI.